By David Provost for CoinWeek …..

 Potential pricing abuses that might occur without the involvement of the Treasury Department/US Mint were also of concern and led Hatie to recommend that the US Mint be placed in charge of the sale and distribution of the coins.

-Former ANA President Grover Criswell was not in attendance, but sent a letter to the Committee for entry into the official record of the Hearing.
-He supported S 1230 and stated, “I think the Olympic Coin Program as proposed in this bill offers something for every American.
+Former ANA President Grover Criswell was not in attendance but he did send a letter to the Committee for entry into the official record of the hearing.
+He supported S.1230 and stated, “I think the Olympic Coin Program as proposed in this bill offers something for every American.
 It is a bill designed to circulate Olympic coinage among the entire population of the country, rather than squander it among coin collectors only.”
 He also commented on the strong international market for American coins and believed that US coins struck to support the 1984 Olympics would be well-received around the world.